hans262/webpack-example/README.md

-# webpack-app
+# webpack-example
-A webpack-app project
+A webpack example project.